Want to know more? — Subscribe

 According to Precedence Research, the global internet of things (IoT) in healthcare market size was valued at $180.5 billion in 2021 and it is expected to reach around $960.2 billion by 2030 with a compound annual growth rate (CAGR) of 20.41% during the forecast period 2022 to 2030.

-Wearables and trackers are a huge part of healthcare information technology development.
+Wearable devices and trackers are important health IT trends.
 Their key benefit is providing real-time and detailed data on the patients’ health states, which is precious for doctors’ observation.

 IoMT enables a significant shift in patient awareness.
 With trackers, people get access to real-time data on their daily behavior and can provide changes on the way.
 If the device includes certain gamification features, it can reward patients and increase their motivation to lead a healthier lifestyle.
 Because of this, the impact of technology is tremendous, enriching a rational need for sticking to healthy habits with pure fun.